The Definitive Guide to Marketing Strategy

 A Strategic Framework for Marketing Strategy

-A useful way to organize marketing strategy is through four interconnected areas.
-These domains form the foundation for every strategic decision:
+A useful way to organize marketing strategy is through four interconnected domains.
+These pillars form the foundation for every strategic decision:

 Insight